 In This Article

-You might wonder — is the glycemic index diet just another weight loss fad?
+You might be wondering—is the glycemic index diet just another weight loss fad?

 We asked registered dietitian Elise Harlow to help us understand what a low GI diet is and if it can really help you lose weight.
 Before you try it out, there are a few things you need to know.

-The diet promotes foods that have little impact on your blood sugar levels.
+The glycemic diet promotes foods that have little impact on your blood sugar levels.

 Your meals will largely comprise of low glycemic index (GI) foods.
 Foods with medium GI scores may also be added to your meal plan.

 Calorie counting and portion control aren’t as important to a low GI diet.
 The quality of the food you eat is what matters more.

 The glycemic index is a rating system for any foods that have carbohydrates and how quickly they affect your blood sugar.